-In the course of the analysis, the plugin calculates normalized mean deviation product (nMDP) as a measure of correlation between corresponding pairs of pixels according to the genuine formula .
+In course of the analysis, according to the equation below, the plugin calculates normalized mean deviation product (nMDP) which mathematically represents correlation between intensities of corresponding pixels (values are ranging from -1 to 1).

 Measurement of colocalization.

 Plugin calculates index of correlation (Icorr).
-The index represents fraction of positively correlated (colocalized) pixels in analysed images which allows for very sensitive quantitative measurement of colocalization.
+The index represents fraction of positively correlated (colocalized) pixels in the analyzed images which allows for very sensitive quantitative measurement of colocalization.